abusesa/abusehelper/abusehelper/core/mail/README.md

 ## Configuring Handlers

 Up to this point we have used a shorthand in our examples.
-Turns out that the command line parameter `myhandler.MyHandler` is just a shorthand for `{"class": "myhandler.MyHandler"}`, and the startup parameter `handler="myhandler.MyHandler"` is just a shorthand for `handler={"class": "myhandler.MyHandler"}`.
+Turns out that the command line parameter `myhandler.MyHandler` is just a shorthand for `{"type": "myhandler.MyHandler"}`, and the startup parameter `handler="myhandler.MyHandler"` is just a shorthand for `handler={"type": "myhandler.MyHandler"}`.
 Therefore command:

 ```console
 $ python -m abusehelper.core.mail.tester myhandler.MyHandler